SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Treasury-Guild/Docs/GoogleDocs/19k06OQEXJe0nYSrVVRLw1t_3BXSnUcXwsmLV9Tp07C4/doc-text-only.md

 **Value Addition:**

-Providing space discuss rewards, tasks and anything related to financial activities.
+Providing space to discuss rewards, tasks and anything related to financial activities.

 Providing space to learn and operate Treasury Funds.